 I resigned from my job and returned their equipment.
 I fulfilled my obligation and was given the incorrect mailing address (zip code).
 I called several times with the carrier to correct the mistake and I also informed the manager with a screenshot of the info I was given.
 They apologized for giving...
 Read more »

 This actually is not an employment law question.
 This is simply a matter of having property that does not belong to you that needs to be return.
 In general, yes, they can expect you to return their property regardless of the cost or the reason for an additional cost.
 I recommend you speak to...Read more »

 If you mean a rental storage unit then you may have rights to the contents if they were his and left to you in a will or otherwise inherited.
 If you mean it was his storage building but is currently leased to someone, then you would have to negotiate with the leaseholder or wait until the lease...Read more »

 We bought a house in june, went directly to a roofing company to have a new metal installed.
 We paid a deposit of $8700 and went into contract stating the remainder would be paid in payments.
 He verbally told us it would be done by July 4th.
-It's now almost February and the job still hasn't been...
+It's now almost February and the job still...
 Read more »

 Contracts can generally be terminated by either party, depending on the terms of the written contract.
 However, unilaterally changing a contract is not appropriate.
 There roofer is allowed to sell his business.
 The question becomes whether you have anyone to collect from if you were to sue for the...Read more »